nellirism/alloculator/README.md

 - Follow the steps on how to deploy an app on heroku

-1. Create a repository of your project in github.
+1. Create a GitHub repository.
-2. Clone that reporisitory to your VS Code using git:
+2. Clone that repository to your terminal using git:

 ```bash
 git clone "github repo link (.git)"